LuckyCycle/Luckycycle_Magento/readme.md

 * Sends requests to the LuckyCycle API.
 * Redirects eligible users to the banner of iframe game.
+* Displays landing page in "/luckycycle" URL with relevant campaign info

 # TODO
 ------

-* Winnerboard
+* Winnerboard widget
-* Landing page in "/luckycycle" URL.